johnaoss/linkedin-api/README.md

 }
 ```

-## Contact Me
+## Limitations

-If there are any bugs please feel free to get in touch with either an issue or an e-mail!
+This currently services only the non-partnered content as LinkedIn does not have any means of open-source developers to reliably acquire this data.
+Aside from that, if there are any bugs please feel free to get in touch with either an issue or an e-mail!

 ## TODO